 RPAS Training Programs

-Due to Covid-19 Restrictions, we at Dragon Air UAS will now be offering online courses with instructors for the Basic and Advanced course certifications.
+We at Dragon Air UAS will now be offering online courses with instructors for the Basic and Advanced course certifications.
 This is tailored to a more individual and small class approach and structure.
-Flight training and reviews will remain in person under Covid-19 safety protocols.
 Email or call for more information.

-The new Pilot Certificates are here as part of the new RPAS rules in Canada and will be mandatory for all drone pilots effective June 1st, 2019.
+The new Pilot Certificates are now available as part of the new RPAS rules in Canada and will be mandatory for all drone pilots, effective June 1, 2019.
 Transport Canada has developed a set of RPAS online Exams for Pilot Certifications (Basic and Advanced).
 We are listed as a registered training facility and school with Transport Canada.

-In addition to the online exam for Advanced, Transport Canada is also requiring a Flight Review conducted by an accredited Flight Examiner (Dragon Air UAS) to obtain the Advanced Pilot Certificate, due to the complex nature of operations permitted for that Certificate.
+In addition to the online exam for Advanced, Transport Canada also requires a Flight Review conducted by an accredited Flight Examiner (Dragon Air UAS) to obtain the Advanced Pilot Certificate, due to the complex nature of operations permitted for that Certificate.

-You must access the Transport Canada Portal to create your Transport Canada account, register your drones before you take the online exams.
+You must access the Transport Canada Portal to create your Transport Canada account and register your drones before you take the online exams.

-The new exams cover a range of topics covering a diverse range of topics, including Air Regulations and Laws, RPAS Technology and Operations, Weather, Human Factors, and Manned Aviation.
-If you can pull together a base level of understanding from the manned aviation world in areas like aviation charts, weather, radio, and other associated topics, as well as RPAS, related CARs, and topics, it will prove useful in successfully passing your exams the first time.
-As we went through the exam progress, we found we needed a range of documents to study from, based on the range of topics.
+The new exams cover a range of topics, including Air Regulations and Laws, RPAS Technology and Operations, Weather, Human Factors, and Manned Aviation.
+Suppose you can gather a basic understanding from the manned aviation world in areas such as aviation charts, weather, radio, and other related topics, as well as RPAS, associated CARs, and other relevant subjects.
+In that case, it will be helpful in successfully passing your exams the first time.
+As we went through the exam process, we found we needed a range of documents to study from, based on the range of topics.

 We have listed the ones we found most useful and included links to them where available.
-Transport Canada will be publishing an RPAS related Study Guide later this year to assist students but in the meantime, this list covers most of the essentials.
-We have included some Pilot Documents from the FAA as they cover similar topics and cover the material in an understandable language.
+Transport Canada will publish an RPAS-related Study Guide later this year to assist students; in the meantime, this list covers most of the essentials.
+We have included some Pilot Documents from the FAA, as they cover similar topics and cover the material in an understandable language.

 FLIGHT EXAM PREPARATION

-There is not a lot of existing material to study for the Flight Review and it requires an extensive set of documents, checklists, and procedures to be in place to be successful on the exam.
-The best resource to get a view of what the Flight Reviewers require is to take a course from a Training School such as ours and prepare and practice for the exam.
+There is limited existing material to study for the Flight Review, and it requires an extensive set of documents, checklists, and procedures to be in place to be successful on the exam.
+The best resource for gaining insight into what Flight Reviewers require is to take a course from a Training School such as ours and prepare and practice for the exam.

-Based on our review experience so far, individuals not having done so beforehand are struggling to pass with the level of detail required for the Advanced Pilot Certificates.
+Based on our review experience so far, individuals who have not done so beforehand are struggling to pass the level of detail required for the Advanced Pilot Certificates.

-While online courses are available for individuals who need a refresher, we prefer and promote in-person training because of the complexity and depth of knowledge required for the Advanced Pilot Certificate as well as the ability for in-depth instruction and interaction with the instructor and other students.
+While online courses are available for individuals who need a refresher, we prefer and promote in-person training due to the complexity and depth of knowledge required for the Advanced Pilot Certificate, as well as the opportunity for in-depth instruction and interaction with the instructor and other students.

-Call or email for more information and course schedules.
+Please call or email us for more information and to inquire about course schedules.

 Once you have completed the Transport Canada-administered Small Advanced Exam and obtained a Certificate of Registration for your RPAS, an in-person Flight Review must be completed to demonstrate your ability to fly and apply the knowledge from the Small Advanced Exam.